jwallet/spy-spotify/README.md

 <p align="center"><img alt="Spotify Recorder logs" src="https://raw.githubusercontent.com/jwallet/spy-spotify/gh-pages/assets/images/ui_record.png" /></p>

 ## How it works
+Spytify records what Spotify outputs, which is a longer process than downloading a Spotify playlist with a tool.

+However, Spytify ensures that all tracks will be the official released one, all sound volume normalized and with media tags and album cover.
+Playlist Downloaders get mostly all tracks from YouTube which means that they can’t guarantee the choosen track will fit 100% the one in your playlist and they will all be the same quality.

-Spytify records what your computer's sound card outputs.
-Spytify records the same quality that Spotify outputs, so the recorded version will be indistinguishable from Spotify's version.
-Spytify records at .mp3 quality, and not at higher qualities like .FLAC, since Spotify can only deliver 320 kbps audio quality.
+Spytify records the same quality that Spotify outputs (Spotify Free 160kbps, Spotify Premium 320kbps), so the recorded copy will be indistinguishable from Spotify’s one.
 ## App features

 || Feature | Description |